 ITEM INSPECTION PROCEDURE Low Oil Pressure Display Start the engine.
-CHIEF MODELS/SPRINGFIELD: Verify that "LO OIL" is not displayed in the MFD.
-CHIEFTAIN MODELS/ ROADMASTER: Verify that the low oil pressure indicator is not illuminated.
+Verify that "LO OIL" is not displayed in the MFD.
 Engine Stop/Run Switch Start the engine.
 Move the stop/run switch to the STOP position.
 Verify that the engine stops.